-The proposed project would be for renovation of the 21,000-gross-square-foot (gsf) warehouse building at the Warner Graduate Art Studio and construction of an 18,500-gsf addition for use by the Department of Art.
-The project would also provide 5,700 gsf of covered, unenclosed space to accommodate art production, commons space, and a garden on the exterior of the building.
+The proposed project would renovate the 21,000-gross-square-foot (gsf) warehouse building at the Warner Graduate Art Studio and construct an 18,500 gsf addition for use by the UCLA Department of Art.
+The project would also provide 5,700 gsf of covered-unenclosed space to accommodate art production, commons space, and a garden on the exterior of the building.

 The facility is located at 8535 Warner Drive in Culver City, approximately 4.5 miles south of the UCLA campus.
 The property, used for the graduate art program since it was acquired by the University in 1985, is located in a light-industrial area that is rapidly evolving into a creative business and arts district.
-The 42,000-square-foot parcel currently accommodates a 21,000-gsf warehouse structure originally built as a factory in the 1940s and two smaller additions totaling 9,000 gsf that would be demolished to create the site for the new construction.
-Upon completion, the facility would be increased by approximately 15,200 gsf, from 30,000 gsf to 45,200 gsf.
+The 42,000-square-foot parcel currently accommodates a 21,000-gsf warehouse structure originally built as a factory in the 1940s, and two smaller additions totaling 9,000 gsf that would be demolished to create the site for the new construction.
+Upon completion, the facility would increase by approximately 15,200 gsf, from 30,000 gsf to 45,200 gsf.

 Little has been done to improve the property since its acquisition.
-The proposed project would be to replace infrastructure, correct life-safety and accessibility deficiencies, and improve space utilization.
-The project would include reconfiguring individual studios for graduate art students; providing the facility with appropriate shops, laboratories, gallery, work areas, and commons space; replacing building and telecommunications systems at the end of their useful life; and improving lighting and ventilation in the facility.
+The proposed project would replace infrastructure, correct life safety and accessibility deficiencies, and improve space utilization.
+The project would reconfigure individual studios for graduate art students; provide the facility with appropriate shops, labs, gallery, work areas and commons space; replace building and telecommunications systems at the end of their useful life; and improve lighting and ventilation in the facility.